Connect with the Library:

-Portland Public Library is strongly committed to protecting the privacy of its online users, customers, members, donors and friends.
-We believe that maintaining privacy on the Web is very important and we take seriously our responsibility to inform users about the information we collect and use.
+Portland Public Library is strongly committed to protecting the privacy of its online users, customers, members, donors, and friends.
+We believe that maintaining privacy on the internet is very important and we take seriously our responsibility to inform users about the information we collect and use.

 Confidentiality of Patron Account Information

-All registration and lending records of the Portland Public Library are considered private and confidential as part of our commitment to intellectual freedom and according to Maine Revised Statute, Title 27.
+All registration and lending records of Portland Public Library are considered private and confidential as part of our commitment to intellectual freedom, PPL policy, and the Maine Revised Statute, Title 27.
 Confidentiality extends to all records with identifying information about patrons, including their requests for information and materials and their lending transactions.
-It also includes their use of Library computers and the online resources they access.
+It also includes the use of Library computers and the online resources they access.

 The Library will keep patron records confidential and will not use this information except as necessary for the proper operation of the Library and will not disclose the information except upon consent of the user, pursuant to subpoena or court order, or as otherwise required by law.